Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Driving Habits and Fuel Efficiency

-When it comes to the gas light coming on in your car, your driving habits play a significant role in how quickly you run out of gas.
+When it comes to the coming on in your car, your driving habits play a significant role in how quickly you run out of gas.
 Do you tend to accelerate quickly and brake suddenly, or do you maintain a steady speed and anticipate stops ahead of time?
 Aggressive driving can significantly decrease your fuel efficiency, causing you to use up gas more quickly and triggering that dreaded warning light sooner.

-To improve your fuel efficiency and prolong the time before the gas light comes on, consider adjusting your driving habits.
+To improve your and prolong the time before the gas light comes on, consider adjusting your driving habits.
 Try to accelerate gradually, maintain a consistent speed, and avoid unnecessary braking.
 By driving more efficiently, you can stretch out the remaining gas in your tank and potentially make it to the nearest gas station without running on fumes.

 Size of Gas Tank and Reserve Capacity